Grants and assistantships

 To apply, the graduate student communicates directly with the department of intended degree work.
-The Financial Aid Office does not administer the graduate assistantship program.
+The Financial Aid Office does not administer the assistantship program.

 Assistantships are available to resident and nonresident students.
 Awards may be made for assistantships which require 14 to 20 hours of responsibilities per week during each semester of the academic year.
 Those with 14-hour assignments may carry up to 14 hours of graduate credit and those with 20-hour assignments should not exceed 12 graduate credits each semester.
 Summer assistantships may be available.
-Graduate assistantships are limited in number and are awarded to specifically qualified applicants on the recommendation of the department chair or program director and with the approval of the respective dean.
+Assistantships are limited in number and are awarded to specifically qualified applicants on the recommendation of the department chair or program director and with the approval of the respective dean.

 UWL complies with the Council of Graduate Schools' Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants which follows: